iree-org/iree/docs/website/docs/building-from-source/getting-started.md

 !!!
 Caution "Caution - slow builds"
     The compiler build is complex.
 You will want a powerful machine and to tune the settings following the next section.
+In 2023, we've seen builds take around 5-10 minutes on 64-core Linux machines.

     Use case permitting, disabling the compiler build with `-DIREE_BUILD_COMPILER=OFF` will drastically simplify the build.